 - Ages six to 12: Exploring reasoning and the abstract

-- Ages 12 – 18: Building a concept of social self and developing values and beliefs
+- Ages 12 to 18: Building a concept of the social self and developing values and beliefs

-- Ages 18 – 24: Developing a concept of self and place in the world
+- Ages 18 to 24: Developing a concept of one’s self and place in the world

-Practical Life: Practical life and “practical life activities” refer to how children learn to take care of their home, classroom, and their immediate surroundings.
-This involves learning about hygiene, exploring courtesy and empathy, and working independently to navigate real life situations.
+Practical life: Practical life activities teach children how to take care of their home, classroom, and immediate surroundings.
+This involves learning about hygiene, exploring empathy, and working independently to navigate real-life situations.

-Prepared environment: At Montessori schools, teachers prepare the learning environment with purpose and order.
-They strategically shape the classroom environment to best suit kids’ learning needs.
-This ranges from tactile materials, to seating arrangements that are suited to individual and group work.
+Prepared environment: At Montessori schools, teachers prepare the learning environment with purpose and order, strategically shaping the classroom to best suit kids’ learning needs.
+This ranges from tactile materials to seating arrangements that are suited to individual and group work.

-Sensorial exercises: Sensorial exercises are used to develop and hone the five senses.
-Children explore the world through interacting with it, and build foundations for concrete learning through honing their bodies and self control.
+Sensorial exercises: We use sensorial exercises to develop and hone the five senses.
+Children explore the world by seeing, smelling, touching, hearing, and tasting, and build foundations for concrete learning.